523: Regional Planning

 2b.
 Chicago built and exploited new infrastructures (canals, rail, telegraph, etc.) to place itself at the center (or at least as the gateway) of a massive new economic network (of grain, lumber, meat, etc.).
 However, Chicago would later lose this advantage of centrality in the trading and processing of the Midwest's natural resources.
 That decline in Chicago's traditional economic activities might have led to an irreversible decline in the city's economic status.
 However, Chicago was eventually able (albeit with some painful adjustment and social inequality) to transition into a city with a remarkably diverse and vibrant post-industrial economy with global reach.
 How did Chicago's late 19th century history as a raw material hub shape its eventual rise as a late 20th century global city?

 2c.
-The RPA created three regional plans for New York (1929, 1960s, 1996).
-Chicago has its classic 1909 Burnham plan, and a series of plans for 2020 and future decades.
+The RPA created three regional plans for New York (1929, 1960s, 1996; and a fourth plan under development).
+Chicago has its classic 1909 Burnham plan, and subsequently plans for 2020 and 2040.
 Contrast each city-region's approach to regional planning (as expressed in their various plans).
 What differences do you see in the approach in New York vs. Chicago?
 (Given that each city-region has several regional plans, you certainly do not need to comprehensively examine all of the plans.
 Instead, pick at least one plan from each region for the comparison).

 2d.
 Compare two or more of the Chicago plans (e.g., 1909, 2020, 2040), examining how differences in the plan reflect larger changes in either the Chicago region and/or in the approach to regional planning, such as regional governance, economics, land use, political culture, sense of place, environmentalism, multiculturalism, social justice, competition from other US and global cities, the perception of Chicago's strengths and vulnerabilities, the relationship between the city and the suburbs, etc.